 - Make remote call centers efficient: UC supports an at-home agent environment with a centralized management of distributed networks.
 This boosts the productivity of remote agents.

-How Softphones Optimize Call Center Communications
+How Call Center Softphone Optimize Communications

 Good customer service begins with crystal clear communication.
 With HD quality calling and diverse call control features, VoIP call centers enable agents to have everything at their fingertips.

 Like every other industry, there is a growing demand in the call center sector to move to the cloud.
-Therefore, organizations are increasingly tapping into cloud communication solutions, such as softphones and UC-based call center apps to build a strategic and multi-faceted workforce – be it in a single location, multiple centers, or with work from home agents.
+Therefore, organizations are increasingly tapping into cloud communication solutions, such as SIP softphones and UC-based call center apps to build a strategic and multi-faceted workforce – be it in a single location, multiple centers, or with work from home agents.

-Call center softphones support cloud-based platforms, real-time messaging, and collaboration tools that allow customers to reach agents across locations and time zones.
+Call center softphone support cloud-based platforms, real-time messaging, and collaboration tools that allow customers to reach agents across locations and time zones.
 They facilitate communication as would happen in a traditional office while providing data security and flexibility.

-Softphone systems also allow enterprises to white-label or provide specific, customized features and collaboration that are aligned with their brand and built as per their unique use cases.
+Call center phone systems also allow enterprises to white-label or provide specific, customized features and collaboration that are aligned with their brand and built as per their unique use cases.